 Here's an interesting synopsis on Annihilationism vs Traditionalism.
 According to Traditionalists, the Bible doesn't actually mean what it says.
 Annihilationism vs Traditionalism TRADITIONALISM ANNIHILATIONISM Perish: Eternally tortured in hell Perish: To die.
 Death: Eternally tortured in hell.
 Death: To die.
 Opposite of living.
 Die: Eternally tortured in hell.
 Die: The ...
 [Read More]

 What did Jesus say about hell?
 Did Jesus really talk more about hell than heaven (common myth)?
+What about the other biblical writers, like Paul?
 Why do Christians say God will torture unbelievers forever in hell?
-God used the clearest words He could throughout His word, the Bible: --That those who live a lifestyle of unrepentant sin deserve ...
+It's a false doctrine!
+God used the clearest words He could throughout His word, ...
 [Read More]